JRamirezDD/lu-lvb-JourneyPlanner/app/README.md

 Not currently hosted.
 Hosting to be delivered in Sprint 2.

 ## Local environment variables
 The application expects environment variables.
-For security reasons, API keys and other secrets are stored under .env.local folder.
+For security reasons, API keys and other secrets are stored under .env.local folder, which is not available in the GitHub repo.
-To set this up do the following:
+To set this up, do the following:
 Create .env.local folder under /app/src
 Place the following variables
 - NEXT_PUBLIC_API_KEY=""